• Skip to main content

 getting over stress fracture

-Go Short, Go Slow
+#2 Go Short, Go Slow

 This can be tough, but you really do have to ease back into running slowly.
 Remember, your stress fracture developed over many miles, and if you try to do too much too soon there’s a good chance that you can cause the stress fracture to come back!

-• Keep your first runs short (and short is relative, it depends on how long you’ve been out and what your mileage was like before the injury)
+• keep your first runs short (and short is relative, it depends on how long you’ve been out and what your mileage was like before the injury)

-• your intensity low (again, relative)
+• ensure your intensity is low (again, relative)

-• allow your body to re-adapt to the demands of running (act like a beginner!)
+• allow your body to re-adapt to the demands of running (act like a beginner!) – all of your joints, muscles and tendons need that time

-Fearing the Loss of Fitness
+#3 Work Through Mental Fears of the Loss of Fitness

 If your running stress fracture had you out for awhile, you very well may have lost some of the fitness that you worked so hard to build over the past weeks/months/years.